kavia-common/weekly-insight-report-platform-22440-22609/backendexpress/README.md

   - Returns 201 when a report is inserted using the provided auth.users id.
   - Use this to verify server-side inserts (service role) and that your weekly_reports.user_id FK to auth.users works.

+Auth schema targeting (auth.users):
+- The backend must query Supabase Auth's "auth.users" table using the "auth" schema.
+We configure the Supabase client to support schema-targeted queries and use a head+count existence check to avoid selecting PII.
+- If your project restricts REST access to the auth schema, ensure the backend is using the Service Role key.
+We never log secrets.
+Diagnostics may log the Supabase URL host and whether count=1.
+- If you see "User not found in auth.users" for an id you know exists, verify:
+  1) SUPABASE_URL and SUPABASE_SERVICE_ROLE_KEY are set in backend .env.
+  2) The id is exactly the UUID from Auth (auth.users.id).
+  3) /api/health/supabase shows configured=true.
+  4) Try POST /api/reports with that userId again.
+The backend now explicitly targets schema('auth') for existence checks.

 Optional policy approach (not required when using Service Role):
 - If you want to allow anon inserts instead (not recommended), create a permissive RLS policy on public.weekly_reports:
   Example policy (allow when header x-user-id equals body.user_id):